umgbhalla/starred/README.md

 - [Igglybuff/awesome-piracy](https://github.com/Igglybuff/awesome-piracy) - A curated list of awesome warez and piracy links
 - [consoledotdev/home](https://github.com/consoledotdev/home) - The Console website.
 - [kjk/blog](https://github.com/kjk/blog) - Static site generator for my blog
-- [ayroui/free-ui-components](https://github.com/ayroui/free-ui-components) - Free Core Version of Ayro UI, A Bootstrap HTML UI Library, with Beautiful & Essential UI Components and Minimal Design System.
+- [ayroui/bootstrap-ui-components](https://github.com/ayroui/bootstrap-ui-components) - Bootstrap UI Components - Free Core Version of Ayro UI, A Bootstrap HTML UI Library, with Beautiful & Essential UI Components and Minimal Design System.
 - [SerhatTeker/hugo-theme-hello-friend-ng](https://github.com/SerhatTeker/hugo-theme-hello-friend-ng) - Pretty basic theme for Hugo that covers all of the essentials.
 All you have to do is start typing! https://github.com/serhatteker/hugo-theme…
 - [julia4ta/tutorials](https://github.com/julia4ta/tutorials) - This is the official repository for the YouTube channel "julia for talented amateurs".
 - [ripienaar/free-for-dev](https://github.com/ripienaar/free-for-dev) - A list of SaaS, PaaS and IaaS offerings that have free tiers of interest to devops and infradev